rodrigo-arenas/Sklearn-genetic-opt/README.md

 [![Python Version](https://img.shields.io/badge/python-3.6%20%7C%203.7%20%7C%203.8%20%7C%203.9-blue)](https://www.python.org/downloads/)

 # Sklearn-genetic-opt
-scikit-learn models hyperparameters tuning using evolutionary algorithms.
+scikit-learn models hyperparameters tuning, using evolutionary algorithms.

 This is meant to be an alternative from popular methods inside scikit-learn such as Grid Search and Random Grid Search.